stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 A _validation layer_ is a hook or interceptor that adds additional functionality to the API (usually diagnostics) such as parameter validation, resource leak detection, etc.

-To support these we add two new properties to the builder:
+These new properties are added to the builder:

 ```java
 public static class Builder {